sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 To see more detailed debug info on how Velja handled the URL: Quit Velja if it's open.
 Press <kbd>Shift</kbd> + <kbd>Control</kbd> while launching Velja, click the menu bar icon, click “Debug”, and then go to “Logs”.

+#### How can I open a URL in a specific Safari Tab Group? {#safari-tab-group}

+Safari does not provide any way to achieve this.
+You will have to send a feature request to Apple.

 #### Velja does not show browsers from the user “~/Applications” folder

 Apple generally recommends putting apps in the global “/Applications” folder.
 Third-party apps like Velja get automatic access to this one, but not to the user “~/Applications” folder.